Don't get MAD at your computer or wireless network... get help!

 Are two separate visits for the installation always necessary?

-No, because many cases the client 1) has already purchased the right equipment and just doesn't have it configured correctly, or 2) lives within range of a shop that sells what we need (see next section).
+No, because in many cases the client 1) has already purchased the right equipment and just doesn't have it configured correctly, or 2) lives within range of a shop that sells what we need (see next section).

-COSD has a comprehensive knowledge of Dublin WiFi equipment friendly stores where network items can be obtained on the spot, quickly and cheaply.
-This includes powerline extenders, high-powered WiFi routers & access points, extra wireless access points, and high-gain USB wireless receivers.
+COSD has a comprehensive knowledge of Dublin WiFi equipment friendly stores where network items can be obtained on the spot: quickly and cheaply.
+This includes powerline extenders, high-powered WiFi routers, extra wireless access points, and high-gain USB wireless receivers.

 What are the best stores & brands for wireless and other network equipment?

 TP-Link offers the best quality to price ratio and has widely available, easy to install, reliable network hardware in every one of the above equipment categories.

 The most common & useful of these are sold in Argos, Currys / PC World, Power City, D.I.D.
 Electrical, and Maplin.
 Anything less common is available quickly over the Internet from Ireland based Elara (West Dublin) and Amazon UK.

 Why can't you help us out in X (far outlying area of Dublin)?

 This helps COSD to offer WiFi service & installation without call-out charges in Dublin 4 (Ballsbridge, Donnybrook, Merrion, Irishtown & Ringsend), Dublin 6 (Ranelagh, Rathmines), Dublin 2 and Dublin 8 (close to City Centre), Booterstown and nearby areas in Blackrock, and the inner parts of Dublin 14.

-If you live farther away, please be prepared for a call-out charge equal to the time that would have been spent in a return trip by car from the COSD home office in Ballsbridge.
+If you live farther away, please be prepared for a call-out charge equal to the time that would have been spent in a return trip by car from the COSD home office in Dublin 4.

 More questions?
 Ready to get started?